gflohr/anki-chess-opening-trainer/README.md

 position with white to move.
 If you later edit the study, you can import an updated version again, that gets merged into the existing deck.
 Your progress will be preserved to the extent possible.

+## Copyright

+This is free software.
+Copyright © 2023, Guido Flohr <guido.flohr@cantanea.com>, all rights reserved.